 Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 The Accrediting Commission of Career Schools and Colleges is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
-The Accrediting Commission of Career Schools and Colleges (ACCSC) is located at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org.
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is

-- Licensed by Nevada Commission on Postsecondary Education. - The curriculum of the Associate of Applied Science Degree in Nursing program is approved for state licensure by the Nevada State Board of Nursing. - The Associate of Applied Science (AAS) Degree in Nursing program at Las Vegas College, located in Henderson, Nevada, is accredited by the Accreditation Commission for Education in Nursing (ACEN) - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.
+- Licensed by Nevada Commission on Postsecondary Education. - The curriculum of the Associate of Applied Science Degree in Nursing has conditional approval and the Practical Nurse program has full approval for state licensure by the Nevada State Board of Nursing. - The Associate of Applied Science (AAS) Degree in Nursing program at Las Vegas College, located in Henderson, Nevada, is accredited by the Accreditation Commission for Education in Nursing (ACEN) - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.